The Do’s and Don’ts of Handling Challenging Times

 Now the question, do I really do the things listed in the table above?
 You bet your bottom dollar I most certainly do.
 Why?
 Because this really works.
 Of course I do because I practice what I preach.
 I have been doing the things that I blog about since college or you could say for a very long time as in decades.
 From the above table of 22 Do’s and Don’ts, I will give you my top 10 habits to start working on if you don’t already have them in your arsenal of daily habits.

 More people in the world are struggling now than ever before.
 If you found some value in this blog post please help others by sharing it on social media.
 What are the specific areas that you are struggling with?
 How can I help you?
 Please leave me a comment with what I can do to support you to thrive and flourish in challenging times.
+Or contact me about my life coaching and motivational speaking.
 I feel a deep sense of urgency to help people.
 How can I do that for you?

 Lisa A. Lundy, B.S., DTM